-This article describes various issues that could lead to push notifications (PN) not be delivered to the end user and offers advice on how to address them.
+This article describes various issues that could lead to push notifications (PN) not being delivered to the end user and offers advice on how to address them.

-Currently the only scenario that involves the Futurae backend sending a visible push notification to the end user is when performing a One-Touch authentication attempt, yet there are a few reasons that may cause the notifications to not be delivered.
+Currently the only scenario that involves the Futurae backend sending a visible push notification to the end user is when performing a One-Touch authentication attempt or making use of the Custom In-App Message, yet there are a few reasons that may cause the notifications to not be delivered.

 Invalid or expired server-side PN credentials